 Because of the lack of education around compostable products, consumers often believe they are making an environmentally friendly decision (compared to using plastic).
 In reality, they are not making the best choice because they are not disposing of these items in a commercial compost.
-This is due to two reasons: they are either not informed about proper disposal, or they do not have a commercial compost facility near to them.
+This is because they are uninformed about proper disposal or don’t have access a commercial compost facility.

-In the future, I see a world where compostable products completely replace regular plastics across all industries.
-But in order for that to be a good thing, consumers need to be educated about proper disposal.
-In addition, commercial composts must be integrated into our waste disposal systems in the same way that landfills are today.
+In the future, I see a world where compostable products replace regular plastics across all industries.
+But consumers need education about proper disposal.
+In addition, commercial composts need integration into our waste disposal systems.
+In the same way that landfills are today.
 Every district, city, and town should have a commercial compost, paralleled with curbside collection so that it is easy and accessible for everyone.
 This will lead to a significant decrease in the size of landfills across the globe, reducing land toxicity levels, air pollution, and climate change.

 I can’t stress the importance of doing your research on the products that you use.
 Don’t assume anything is recyclable or compostable without first verifying via the packaging, labeling, or company website.